-In 2017, we are already four years ahead from the Snowden revelations that shook up the US government and showed the whole world that there’s no such thing as privacy, especially when it comes to online communications.
+In 2018, we are already five years ahead from the Snowden revelations that shook up the US government and showed the whole world that there’s no such thing as privacy, especially when it comes to online communications.

 Having this in mind, it would be naive to believe that government surveillance is no longer worth to worry about.
 So in this article, we will take a closer look at the NSA intentions and measures to spy on you – whether you live in the US or anywhere else in the world.

 The NSA (National Security Agency) is one of the largest US intelligent organizations, tasked with global monitoring and surveillance since 1952.
 Decades before the internet, the agency was collecting and deciphering telegraph records for foreign intelligence and counterintelligence purposes.

 Shortly after the September 11th attacks (2001), President Bush authorized the NSA to conduct warrantless surveillance activities not only on foreign visitors but also the US citizens.
 The “President’s Surveillance Program,” or simply “The Program,” allowed the agency to monitor both international and domestic internet communications, listen to phone calls as well as secretly scan email messages with no legal authorization or court approval.